gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 	#define RELAY_PIN		AVNET_MT3620_SK_GPIO0
 	```

 2. Review the manufactures pin mappings.
 From the **board.h** file, place the cursor on the line that starts with **#include "../Hardware/**, and press <kbd>F12</kbd>.
-This will open the manufacturers board definition header file.
-In this file you can see how the pins are mapped.
+This will open the manufacturer's board definition header file.
+In this file, you can see how the pins are mapped.

 3. Next, click on the **main.c tab** to bring **main.c** to the foreground.